What is a Composition?

 - Gives the license holder the right to reproduce a Composition in synchronization with images in an audiovisual project (i.e. film, TV show, commercial, etc.)

-Why are Publishing Rights and Sync Licenses important to you?
+Why are Publishing Rights for a Composition important to you?

 - There can be multiple owners of a piece of music, including Copyright and Master owners.
-If so, each owner has to approve the use.
-The agreement covers the scope of how the music will be used, including the right to play or perform the music publicly
+If so, each owner has to approve the use of their owned component in order for any license to be valid.

 More on Copyright Ownership >